-FF Kievit supports up to 108 different languages such as Spanish, English, Portuguese, Russian, German, French, Turkish, Italian, Polish, Ukrainian, Uzbek, Kurdish (Latin), Azerbaijani (Cyrillic), Azerbaijani (Latin), Romanian, Dutch, Greek, Hungarian, Serbian (Latin), Serbian (Cyrillic), Czech, Kazakh, Bulgarian, Swedish, Belarusian (Cyrillic), Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin, Cyrillic, Greek, and other scripts.
+FF Kievit supports up to 108 different languages such as Spanish, English, Portuguese, Russian, German, French, Turkish, Italian, Polish, Ukrainian, Uzbek, Kurdish (Latin), Azerbaijani (Latin), Azerbaijani (Cyrillic), Romanian, Dutch, Greek, Hungarian, Kazakh (Latin), Czech, Serbian (Latin), Serbian (Cyrillic), Bulgarian, Swedish, Belarusian (Latin), Belarusian (Cyrillic), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin, Cyrillic, Greek, and other scripts.

 Please note that not all languages are available for all formats.

 FF Kievit explores the synthesis of the sans serif form to the structure and proportions of a traditional Renaissance Roman such as Garamond or Granjon.
 Work began on the typeface in 1995 when Mike Abbink was a student at Art Center in California.
 The family spans nine weights and includes small caps, true italics, and multiple figure sets – everything necessary for creating sophisticated typographic systems.
 FF Kievit was recognized with an ISTD Award in 2001, and the same year was included in the ATypI’s prestigious list of best designs of the previous decade.